MichaelDewland/Logging/README.md

 ## Usage

+An example usage file is contained in the package `logging.example`.

 ### Initialization

 To use the logger, you need to initialize an instance of `Logger` using the `LoggerManager`.
 Import the necessary classes: